stinkyfart69420/FastFlash/README.md

 # Need help?

-Contact linuxnerd_1@proton.me for questions about the script.
+Contact linuxnerd@bleedingbox.dev for questions about this software.

 (thanks @anselscool for the name idea)